 With this bread and cup we remember your Word dwelling among us full of grace and truth.
 We remember our new birth in hi death and resurrection.
 We look with hope for his coming.
 Come, Lord Jesus.

 Holy God, we long for your Spirit.
 Come among us.
 Bless this meal.
 May your Word take flesh in us.
 Awaken your people.
-Fill us with your light.
-Bring the gift of peace on earth.
-Come, Holy Spirit.
+Fill us with your light. and teach us to pray...

-All praise and glory are your, Holy One of Israel, Word of God incarnate, Power of the Most High, one God, now and forever.
-Amen.

 LORD’S PRAYER